About Fly Eliminators:

 How To Order:

 Use the pull-downs above to select the correct Fly Control Zone, number of animals, desired shipment frequency and total number of shipments you would like.
 Please specify if you would like to Pay-Per-Shipment in the "Special Instructions or Comments" box on the Shipping Information section of checkout.
+If the preset shipment dates are not to your liking, please indicate your preferred start date in the same "Special Instructions" or comments field.

 When To Release Fly Eliminators: